Ranikot Fort: Location

 Ranikot Fort is 90 km to the north of Hyderabad on the Indus Highway (N55).
 There is also an easy access of about an hour's journey from Karachi to Sann on the Indus Highway.
 A diversion road, starting a little distance away from Sann, the nearest town, leads to the fort along a rugged 21 km road and reaches the eastern gate of the fort, known as Sann Gate.
 Sann is a rail head on the Kotri-Larkana line of the Pakistan Railway.
 The fort is inside the Kirthar National Park, the second largest national park in Pakistan.

 History

 The original purpose and architects of Ranikot Fort are unknown.
-It was formerly believed that the fort was built during the regimes of the Sassanians, the Scythians, the Parthians or the Bactrian Greeks, however, more recent evidence shows that the fort originated under the Talpurs and constructed during the Talpur dynasty.
+It was formerly believed that the fort was built during the regimes of the Sassanians, the Scythians, the Parthians or the Bactrian Greeks, however, more recent evidence shows In March 2018, three inscriptions and markings were found on the southeastern corner of Ranikot.
+Inscription No.1 (engraved on a cliff) was sent to Dr. Nasim Khan of Peshawar University.
+This consists of nine symbols.
+According to him, this inscription belongs to the Gupta Period (4th/5th Century AD).